Ordering chemical graphs by Sombor indices and its applications: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we find the first fourteen minimum chemical trees, the first four minimum chemical unicyclic graphs, the first three minimum chemical bicyclic graphs, the first seven minimum chemical tricyclic graphs.
+In this paper, we determine the first fourteen minimum chemical trees, the first four minimum chemical unicyclic graphs, the first three minimum chemical bicyclic graphs, the first seven minimum chemical tricyclic graphs.
+At last, we consider applications of reduced Sombor index to octane isomers.
 However, obtaining a more detailed ordering is still an open problem.